liquidfiles/liquidfiles_unix/README.md

 the default paths, you will not require the prefix option that allows user specified path for installation.

 Install OpenSSL first:

 1. Download latest OpenSSL version from official site.
 2. Extract archive (e.g. tar –xz <openssl-VERSION>.tar.gz)
 3. Go to directory (e.g. cd <openssl-VERSION>)
-4. Configure		(./config shared)
+4. run Configure './config shared'
-5. Make			make
+5. in the directory run 'make'
-6. Install		make install
+6. then run 'make install'

 After installing OpenSSL, you need to install Curl:

 1. Download latest curl version from official site.
 2. Extract archive	(e.g. tar –xz <curl-VERSION>.tar.gz)
 3. Go to directory	(e.g. cd <curl-VERSION>)
-4. Configure*		(./configure)
+4. run Configure** './configure'
-5. Make			make
+5. in the directory run 'make'
-6. Install		make install
+6. then run 'make install'

 **Note - if your OpenSSL is installed in a non-system path, then you need to specify --with-ssl=$PATH_SSL  option.
 Refer to OpenSSL installation instructions and options for further information.**

 #### Installing liquidfiles command line utility
 1. Download LiquidFiles [Source Code] (github_link_here) and unpack the files, then enter the directory
-2. Configure*		./configure
+2. Run Configure* './configure'
 3. Make			make
 4. Install		make install
 **Note - if your OpenSSL and Curl is installed in non-system path, then you need to specify using the install options